-I’m writing this at the end of Banned Books Week because I have a few stories to tell.
+I have a few stories to tell.

 I started teaching in the Medieval Period, my teacher desk hewn from the village oak.
 (It was 1990, but that seems SO long ago.
 It was early enough in the evolution of Man that I actually bubbled my grades in on a Scantron sheet.)
 I mentioned to a friend this week that I have so many stories of parents contesting the books I had students reading, and she said, “Blog about them!
 I’d love to hear them!”

 Here are some works parents NEVER complained about:

 The Things They Carried (profanity and graphic violence)

 The Bluest Eye (the rape of a child)

 A student in my sophomore World Literature class was smiling while reading at home.
 His mother noticed, and since this behavior was unusual for said student, she asked to read the page.

 [Kamala is speaking] “You are the best lover,” she said thoughtfully, “I ever saw.
 You’re stronger than others, more supple, more willing.
 You’ve learned my art well, Siddhartha.
 At some time, when I’ll be older, I’d want to bear your child.
 And yet, my dear, you’ve remained a Samana, and yet you do not love me, you love nobody.
 Isn’t it so?”